HarshVT8999/ETL-Project/README.md

-# End to End ETL PIPELINE
+# ETL PIPELINE (End to End)

-This is a python script for building a basic end to end etl pipeline to read data from a source, transform this data, then load the output into a prescribed location.
-The end to end etl pipeline.py file has been documented to aid you walk through this project.
+This Python script sets up a complete ETL (Extract, Transform, Load) pipeline that reads data from a specified source, applies necessary transformations, and then loads the processed output to a designated destination.
+The end_to_end_etl_pipeline.py file includes detailed documentation to guide you through the entire project.

 ## Getting Started